harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/sla.rst

 Step-by-step
 ------------

-1. Vault and Staked Relayers interact with the BTC-Parachain.
+1. Vault and Staked Relayers interact with the BTC-Bridge.
 2. Certain actions have an impact on their SLA.
 If this is the case, the function updates the SLA score of the Vault or Staked Relayer accordingly.
 3. The SLA is stored for each Vault and Staked Relayer to impact collateral slashing for Vaults and for fee allocation to Staked Relayers.